Franisz/zUtilities/README.md

   - Use `zutilities debug` command to toggle on/off.

+- Insert all items into inventory with `zutilities giveallitems` command.

 - Check currently used plugin version through in game console with `zutilities version` command.

 ### Options